libktx/ktx/assets-async/README.md

 ##### Multiple calls of `load` and `unload`

 It is completely safe to call `load` multiple times with the same asset data, even to obtain asset instances without dealing with `Deferred`.
-In that sense, it can be used as an alternative to `get`.
+In that sense, it can be used as an alternative to `getAsync` inside coroutines.

 Instead of loading the same asset multiple times, `AssetStorage` will just increase the reference count to the asset and return the same instance on each request.
 This also works concurrently - the storage will